GN (car): History

-The GN cyclecar was made in Hendon, North London, between 1910 and 1925, then moving to Wandsworth, London.
+GN cyclecars were made from 1910 until 1923.
+Their original factory was in Hendon, Middlesex, but the company later moved to Wandsworth, London.
 The name derives from its founders, H.R.
-Godfrey (1887-1968) and Archibald Frazer-Nash (1889-1965).
-Production ceased in 1923 but the company kept trading until 1925.
+Godfrey (1887–1968) and Archibald Frazer-Nash (1889–1965).
+Production ceased in 1923, but the company continued trading until 1925.

-After making several cars for their own use, the two founders launched the GN car in 1909, building them in the stables at the Frazer Nash family home.
+After making several cars for their own use, the two founders launched the GN car in 1909, building them in the stables at the Frazer-Nash family home.
 The car was powered by a V twin engine by JAP or Peugeot with belt drive to the rear wheels.
-By 1911, production had moved to Hendon and GN's own 1100 cc engine, using some Peugeot parts being fitted.
+By 1911, production had moved to Hendon and GN's own 1,100 cc engine, which included some Peugeot parts.
 The engine was mounted in the chassis with the crankshaft parallel to the front axle, driving through a two-speed transmission by chain and dog clutch, then by belt to the rear wheels.
 The two-seat car was very light, weighing only about 180 kg.
 Therefore, in spite of the low power available, 60 mi/h was achievable, which was very respectable performance for the time.

-The engine was turned 90 degrees in 1913, with its cylinder heads protruding through the bonnet sides, and a team was entered into the French Cyclecar Grand Prix resulting, in sports models being added to the range.
+The engine was turned 90 degrees in 1913, with its cylinder heads protruding through the bonnet sides, and a team was entered into the French Cyclecar Grand Prix, resulting in sports models being added to the range.
 Some 200 cars had been made when production stopped with the outbreak of World War I.